Naman1997/simple-fcos-cluster/README.md

 # simple-fcos-cluster
-A simple kubernetes cluster using fcos, kvm and k0sctl
+A simple kubernetes cluster using Fedora Core OS, Proxmox and k0sctl.
+Documentation for exposing the cluster over wireguard is also provided - however this is a manual step at this point.

 ## Dependencies